 “Free and fair elections are the very foundation of American democracy, and the most basic promise that those in power can pledge to citizens.” -Governor Larry Hogan

-Continuing his fight to restore free and fair elections, Governor Hogan has vowed to once again introduce the Redistricting Reform Act on the first day of the 2020 legislative session.
+Continuing his fight to restore free and fair elections, Governor Hogan has once again introduced the Redistricting Reform Act.
 He has proposed similar legislation in four previous sessions that the General Assembly has failed to bring to the floor for a simple vote.

 The legislation creates a nonpartisan redistricting commission with a transparent process to ensure fairness in drawing both congressional and legislative districts.